 6. Press the OK button to save this parametric fit.
 The b and m values are then refined and the console shows the results:

-Here we will look at how more sophisticated Python capabilities can be used to fit more complex behavior and use a pseudovariable
+Here we will look at how more sophisticated Python capabilities can be used to fit more complex behavior.

-2. As a simple (but incorrect) example, we will now fit b/c as a function of form 1/(1 + exp[k(t-t0)]).
+2. We will now fit c as a function of form 1/(1 + exp[k(t-t0)]).
 Select the Parametric Fit/Add equation menu item (as before).
-For the dependent variable, click on Global and then select b/c.
+For the dependent variable, click on Phase and then select 0::c.

 3. We then enter expression

 Note that use of spaces here is arbitrary, but all parentheses are required.
-Also note that the exponential function [exp(x) or ex] is supplied in Python in the numpy modules as np.exp().
+Also note that the exponential function [exp(x) or ex] is supplied in Python in the math and numpy modules as math.exp(), numpy.exp().
+Either of these can be used as well as the convenience abbreviation of np.exp().
 Further, there are also a small number of common functions that are defined without the prefix for convenience [these include pi, exp(), sqrt(), sind(), cosd(), tand() where d indicates an argument in degrees.]

-4. Assign free variables to a, b, k and t0, similar as to what was done before.
-Note that the variable name for the b label was set automatically to b_1 because the symbol ‘b’ was used in the previous equation for fitting the volume.
+4. Assign free variables to b, c, k and t0, similar as to what was done before.
+Note that the variable name for the b label was set automatically to b_1.
 If the same variable name (b) was used again here, the same value would be used to fit both equations, which is certainly not what we want here.
 Finally, since this equation is too complex to fit without some reasonable starting values, specify an approximate value, 120, for the vicinity of where the c lattice parameter starts to change (t0) and non-zero values for variables c and k.

 5. Optionally, press the Fit button to see if the equation can be refined with starting values of zero for the other three parameters.
-A fit is obtained and is plotted; the fit is quite poor.
+A fit is obtained and is plotted.

-6. Press OK to add this equation to the parametric fits and both equations are refit.
-The fit is ok but this is not the correct expression for critical phenomena.
+6. Press OK to add this equation to the parametric fits and both equations are refit (and if the label for b had not been changed, applying the constraint that b must be the same for both equations.)

-If we look at the above plot, it appears there are two regions.
-We can treat the lower range as a power-law decay, Tk, and the upper region as linear (m*T + b).
+One can fit a function to a pseudo variable, just as to a direct variable.
+If we look at the plot shown in Step 2, it appears there are two regions.
+We can treat the lower range as a power-law growth, Tk, and the upper region as linear (m*T + b).

 1. As before, add an equation (or edit an existing one).
 For the dependent variable, select Global to bring up that selection of variables and select b/c and press OK.

 3. Assign the free and fixed variables, as shown below.
-Note: if no option under Phase for ‘Temperature’, then select variable type Global and select Global Temperature.
-Note that the exponent (k) and scaling factor (a), cannot start as zero; T0 should be set to 120.
+Note that the exponent (k) and scaling factor (a1), cannot start as zero.

 4. Press the Fit button and note that all the free variables are adjusted